k1ch3r/vitePressOca/loops.md

 ## while()

-A while loop behaves the same as an if() block, it just repeeats as long as the condition is met.
+A while loop behaves the same as an if() block, but it repeats as long as the condition is met.

 ```java
 // good code.